Skip to main content

 Human History

-Punta Campanella has been sacred since antiquity, when a temple dedicated to Athena (later Minerva) stood at the peninsula's tip, marking the entrance to the Gulf of Naples for ancient mariners.
-The Romans built a watchtower here, and remains of a Roman villa are submerged near the coast.
-The name Campanella derives from a warning bell installed in medieval times to alert of Saracen raids.
+Punta Campanella has been sacred since antiquity, when a sanctuary dedicated to Athena-Minerva stood at the peninsula's tip, marking the entrance to the Gulf of Naples for ancient mariners; its presence is confirmed by an Oscan inscription with a dedication to Minerva discovered in the 1980s.
+[1] The name Campanella derives from a warning bell installed in medieval times to alert of Saracen raids.
+A watchtower (Torre Minerva) was built on the orders of Robert of Anjou between 1334 and 1335 and rebuilt in 1556 after destruction by Ottoman forces.
 The area has witnessed countless naval encounters throughout Mediterranean history, with ancient anchors and amphora fragments still found on the seabed.

 Park History

-Punta Campanella Marine Protected Area was established by ministerial decree on December 12, 1997, following scientific documentation of the area's marine biological richness by researchers from the Stazione Zoologica Anton Dohrn in Naples and the University of Naples.
-Management is entrusted to a consortium of coastal municipalities including Massa Lubrense, Piano di Sorrento, Positano, and Sorrento.
-The reserve has gradually expanded its enforcement capabilities and educational programs since establishment.
+Punta Campanella Marine Protected Area was established by ministerial decree on 12 December 1997, published in the Official Gazette (G.U. n.
+47 of 26 February 1998), later modified by a further decree of 13 June 2000.
+[1] Management is entrusted to a consortium of six coastal municipalities: Massa Lubrense, Piano di Sorrento, Positano, Sant'Agnello, Sorrento, and Vico Equense, with headquarters in Massa Lubrense.
+[2] The reserve has gradually expanded its enforcement capabilities and educational programs since establishment.

 Major Trails And Attractions

 Diving at Punta Campanella offers encounters with some of the Mediterranean's most impressive marine life.
-The Scoglio del Vervece, a submerged rock marked by a depth-placed Madonna statue, is a legendary dive site with large fish aggregations.
-The Grotta dello Zaffiro features blue light effects and marine life-covered walls.
+The Scoglio del Vervece — a submerged rock in Zone A of the reserve — is a legendary dive site and home to a bronze Madonna statue at 12 meters depth, the destination of an annual underwater pilgrimage.
+[1] The Grotta dello Zaffiro features blue light effects and marine life-covered walls.
 Snorkeling along the Ieranto Bay cliffs reveals abundant shallow-water communities.
 Above water, the hiking trail to the lighthouse at Punta Campanella provides spectacular views toward Capri and along both coastlines.

 Visitor Facilities And Travel

-The reserve is accessible from Massa Lubrense, Sorrento (15 km), or Positano along the Amalfi Coast.
-Naples airport is approximately 55 kilometers away.
+The reserve is accessible from Massa Lubrense, Sorrento (approximately 10 km), or Positano along the Amalfi Coast.
 Authorized diving centers in Massa Lubrense, Sorrento, and Nerano offer guided dives within the reserve.
 Boat access is regulated, with designated mooring areas to prevent anchor damage.
 The reserve headquarters in Massa Lubrense provides information and manages permit systems.
 The Ieranto Bay is accessible on foot via a scenic trail from Nerano village.
+[1]

 Conservation And Sustainability